ravendb/docs/version_3/docs/client-api/session/how-to/check-if-there-are-any-changes-on-a-session.markdown

-# Session : How to check if there are any changes on a session?
+# Client API : Session : How to check if there are any changes on a session?